zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/3-process-order-using-composite.md

 # Module 3: Process Order Using composite

+## Introduction
-In this module, starting page 78 on the SOA suite tutorial, you will build the basis of the new order processing system for Avitek, referred to as ProcessOrder.
+From page 78 on the SOA suite tutorial, you will build the basis of the new order processing system for Avitek, referred to as ProcessOrder.
 Recall a few of the business requirements for Avitek ‘s new order processing system:
 1. Many different types of clients will access it over different protocols and data formats, including mobile devices.
 2. With a mobile app launch in progress, next year at the latest, the new order processing system must support access via RESTful API.